jnicolson/gerbmerge/doc/cfgfile.md

 </DL>

 ## Merge Output Files
 GerbMerge combines data from multiple jobs grouped by layer.
 All of the "bottom copper" layers from all jobs, for example, will be combined into a single "bottom copper" file.
-The names of these combined output files can be set in the <TT>[MergeOutputFiles]</TT> section of the configuration file.
+The names of these combined output files can be set in the `[MergeOutputFiles]` section of the configuration file.

 This section contains assignments of file names to layer names.
 The layer names must be the same as the ones specified in the <A HREF="#Jobs"><TT>[Jobs]</TT></A> section of the configuration file.
 All layer names must begin with an asterisk '<B>*</B>' except for the following four reserved layer names:

 * `BoardOutline`
 * `Drills`
 * `Placement`
 * `ToolList`

-The first two reserved layer names are actual layers, while <TT>Placement</TT> refers to the placement file generated by GerbMerge containing positions of jobs on the final panel, and <TT>ToolList</TT> refers to the combined tool list file generated by GerbMerge.
+The first two reserved layer names are actual layers, while `Placement` refers to the placement file generated by GerbMerge containing positions of jobs on the final panel, and `ToolList` refers to the combined tool list file generated by GerbMerge.

 Any assignment made in this section that does not begin with an asterisk or is not an assignment to one of the above four reserved names is considered a general variable assignment for future string substitution.

 Here is an example:

 ```
 [MergeOutputFiles]
 Prefix = job1
 BoardOutline = %(prefix)s.bor
 Drills = %(prefix)s.xln
 *topcopper = %(prefix)s.cmp
 *bottomcopper = %(prefix)s.sol
 ```

 If an assignment to a layer name is missing, GerbMerge will create the file `merged.layername.ger` where '`layername`' is the layer name.
 Default values for the four reserved names are `merged.boardoutline.ger` for the `BoardOutline` layer, `merged.drills.xln` for the `Drills` layer, `merged.placement.txt` for the `Placement` file, and `merged.toollist.drl` for the `ToolList` combined tool list file.